 Is there an investigation?

 Does one of his state appointed peers say, "Hey Doc, let's take a look at your files there."

 No!
-Michael kills an employee and all that happens is he gets sent back to his room to make more masks or just wander about among the staff as he likes.
+Michael kills an employee and all that happens is he gets sent back to his un-locked room to make more masks or just wander about among the staff as he likes.

 Oh, and in one part of the movie, Michael Meyers drives around in an 18 wheeler (Lorry to some of you).
 Now it was a stretch to figure out how Michael Meyers in the original HALLOWEEN learned how to drive a car, but we can imagine that, just maybe, he watched enough TV to figure out how to drive an automatic.
 You put it in "D" and away you go.
 But I don't care if you are nuts for Smokey and the Bandit movies and B.J. and the Bear, there is no freaking way that Michael could have learned how to drive a twelve shift 18 wheeler semi-truck.
 That involves way more than watching TV or even reading a book.
 That involves learned motor skills.

 Normally cameos in a movie are fun, when it's a good movie.
 In this one they are a cheap gimmick to up the dismal appeal.
 Ugh.
 So now for a quick rundown of the trivial pursuit, Name That Cameo game, which permeates this film like a bad odor.
 If the rest of the movie is a car wreck, this last bit is someone setting the wreck on fire - then shitting on it.

 Syball Danning (HOWLING II, GRINDHOUSE) plays Nurse Wynn.

 Continued at UNFAIR RACIAL CLICHE ALERT/Rob Zombie's HALLOWEEN.
 But beware!
 Spoilers live there.